NotDarkn/XinaA15_Unforked/MESSAGE FROM XINA.md

 **Updating and Error Fixing**

-If your jailbraek is damaged in any way posible, you can restart your phone, turn on the "rebuild jailbreak rnvironment" toggle, and then press "openJailbreak" to re-jailbreak.
+If your jailbreak is damaged in any way possible, you can restart your phone, turn on the "rebuild jailbreak environment" toggle, and then press "openJailbreak" to re-jailbreak.

 If you encounter a Sileo 522 error, you can try clearing Sileo's cache to fix it.
 If it's still erroring however, try resetting your iPhone/iPad settings.